All Products

 Why are changes to an object's storage class or last access time in the source bucket not synchronized to the destination bucket?

 Data replication is triggered only by changes to object content, such as additions, deletions, or modifications.
-Changing the storage class using a lifecycle rule or a CopyObject operation, or updates to the last access time (LastAccessTime), do not involve writing new object content.
+Changes to the storage class made by a lifecycle rule or a CopyObject operation, or updates to the last access time (LastAccessTime), do not involve writing new object content.
 Therefore, these actions do not trigger a new replication task, and the object replica in the destination bucket is not updated.

 Solutions:

-• Synchronize storage class: Configure a lifecycle rule on the destination bucket that is identical to the one on the source bucket.
+• To synchronize the storage class: Configure a lifecycle rule on the destination bucket that is identical to the one on the source bucket.
 This ensures the same storage class transitions.

-• Update LastAccessTime: To update the last access time of the destination object, access the object directly in the destination bucket.
-For example, you can perform a GetObject request to trigger a refresh of its LastAccessTime.
+• To update LastAccessTime: Access the object directly in the destination bucket.
+For example, perform a GetObject request to trigger a refresh of its LastAccessTime.

 Are objects uploaded using multipart upload replicated?

-When an object is uploaded using multipart upload, each part upload operation is replicated to the destination bucket.
-After the parts are merged in the source bucket (CompleteMultipartUpload), the complete object is also replicated to the destination bucket.
+When an Object is uploaded using multipart upload, the upload of each part is replicated to the destination Bucket.
+After the merge (CompleteMultipartUpload) is complete in the source Bucket, the complete object is then replicated as a whole to the destination Bucket.

 Is there a simpler way to grant permissions to the source account's RAM role than using a custom policy?